 How do I use them?
 If you need assistance in using a database, please contact the Central Service Desk or stop in and one of the librarians will assist you.

 Already have an article?
 If you already have a journal citation and want to see if Bush Library has a print or electronic version of the journal, in which the article is in, try using the Journals & Magazines tool under Find

 You can't find the full text?
 In most of our databases there will be a Find Full Text icon/link to assist you in determining whether Bush Library has a subscription to a particular journal.

 Bush Library does not have the full text in any format?
 If Bush library does not have a particular item, whether a book, an article, a dissertation, or possibly something else, you can use our Interlibrary Loan service (ILLiad).
 To uses ILLiad, you will need to use your Hamline user account.
-If you have not set up your account yet, you can do so in Piperline.
+If you have not set up your Hamline account yet, contact the Central Service Desk (CSD).